godfrey0/CICD_project/readme.md

 Booking appointment.
 Payment gateway and other digital methods.

-#Tasks shared with various diverse skill type collabrators!
+#Tasks shared with various diverse skill type collaboration!

 Relocate the database to the clouds.
 Continus upgrading to better the potential of webpage.